 Solutions To Co-Signer Affect Debt To Income Ratios

-- if cosigner who has co-signed for children on an auto loan
+- if a cosigner has co-signed for children on an auto loan

 - the child is responsible for making the payments

-- co-signer can request 12 months canceled checks and/or 12 months bank statements reflecting child is making the payments and the cosigner is not
+- co-signer can request 12 months of canceled checks and/or 12 months of bank statements reflecting child is making the payments and the cosigner is not

 - This is the same if the cosigner is a non-occupant co-borrower on a mortgage for someone

-The mortgage payments will not count towards debt to income ratios with these conditions:
+The mortgage payments will not count towards debt-to-income ratios under these conditions: